sdht0/coursera-downloader/README.md

 To start downloading, execute in a terminal:<br />
     `python coursera.py coursename1 [coursename2 coursename3 ...]`
+Similarly for python3:<br />
+    `python3 coursera_py3.py coursename1 [coursename2 coursename3 ...]`

-Coursename can be determined from the url of the course. <br />
+Coursename can be determined from the url of the course.

 eg: To download lectures of ml class (https://class.coursera.org/ml-2012-002/lecture/index), execute:<br />
     `python coursera.py ml-2012-002`